 still worthy of being sold but is stripped back to the bare

-E.g a car with 5 wheels, bike rack, rear view camera, fine leather interior, sky television etc
+E.g a car with 5 wheels, bike rack, a rearview camera, fine leather interior, sky television etc

 It has been while since posting a project update, as many of the other posts have covered industry insights and experiences.